What is a TXT Record

 Domain Ownership Verification

-TXT records confirm you're the rightful owner, allowing access to tools and services like Google Workspace or webmaster platforms.
+TXT records confirm that you're the rightful owner, allowing access to tools and services such as Google Workspace or webmaster platforms.

 -